 The fantastically feminist

 That is a fair summary of the book and its subjects.
 This is a beautifully designed, thoughtfully set out biography that begins with a very inclusive family tree, pets and all.
 Labelled illustrations move us through key events from the early childhood of the Brontë children.
 Young readers might be shocked to read of the conditions at Cowan Bridge school, where four of the Brontë children were educated until two of the girls fell fatally ill.
 Such insights make the book a suitable complement to any studies of Victorian childhood and schooling.

-The book carries on, from daydreaming and working as teachers, through secretive writing sessions, to publication of the Brontës’ classic works.
+The book carries on, from daydreaming and working as teachers, through secretive writing sessions, to the publication of the Brontës’ classic works.
 All of this is rendered in muted tones: a suitably Victorian bronze-green and then various shades of grey.
-Characters’ facial expressions do much of the storytelling; my particular favourite is a very angry, possibly embarrassed Emily, flushing darker grey at a pivotal invasion of privacy.
+Characters’ facial expressions do much of the storytelling; my particular favourite is a furious, possibly embarrassed Emily, flushing darker grey at a pivotal invasion of privacy.

 Once these all too short lives are brought to a close, Charlotte, Branwell, Emily and Anne are given a page each for particulars and peculiarities to be shared.
 Like many other good picturebook biographies, this illuminating volume closes with a more conventional, prose-based account of these singular offspring.
 It is here that the importance of the Brontës’ contribution to literature, and the repressive context they rallied against is made clear to bewilder perhaps or enrage, but certainly to inspire our young writers.

 Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.